w3f/Grants-Program/applications/InvArch.md

 * A new IP set can be created (`create`) and new IPT can be minted (`mint`) and added to a Set.
 * Existing IPT can be burned (`burn`) or amended (`amend`).
 * Subsequently, an entire IP Set could be destroyed (`destroy`) as well, burning all of its contents.
+* IPFS or Interplanetary File System allows data and IP contents to be securely stored off-chain and given a CID, or content identifier, that serves as a unique hash and is used to mint IP Tokens.
+The InvArch protocol will include the [`ipfs_api`](https://docs.rs/ipfs-api/0.11.0/ipfs_api/) crate to help achiave this.

+### InvArch's approach to Decentralized Entrepreneurial Ventures (DEVs):
+* DEV = An agreement that defines the required/requested roles a project needs and their IP Ownership allocations, sets its milestones/deliverables, copyright terms, if any, and decides its application process.
+A DEV can also be imagined as a deigital representation of a real-world development project.
+* You can `initialize`,`list`,`amend`,`apply`,`launch`,`unlist`, and `deconstruct` a DEV.

 ### Technologies
 1. Substrate